All Episodes

 I would never do that.

-And I forget what the song was, but there was a big top 10 tune in the 70s that we weren't playing because Harper considered it morally decrepit.
+You know, back in the old days when I was a DJ, program director at KQV Pittsburgh, Bob Harper, a brilliant top 40 programming mind, and I forget what the song was, but there was a big top 10 tune in the 70s that we weren't playing because Harper considered it morally decrepit.

 And I said, why are we playing?

-He said, You can never be hurt by a song you don't play.
+He said, you can never be hurt by a song you don't play.

-Meaning a song that people don't like that might cause them to tune out to a competing station.
+Meaning, a song that people don't like that might cause them to tune out to a competing station.

 Don't play it if you're worried about it.